 Common and bizarre uses of cyanoacrylate adhesives

 Permabond 910 is the original cyanoacrylate, and as we celebrate the 65th birthday of 910, which was designed for bonding, I can’t help but think of all the other ways cyanoacrylate adhesive is used.
-I am certain that 65 years ago it would have been difficult to image the large variety of cyanoacrylate adhesive types available today, but I expect it would have been impossible to imagine the applications.
-For example, 65 years ago the thought of a 3D granular printed piece being infiltrated with cyanoacrylate would be inconceivable.
-Similarly the fact that we modified formulations to resist up to 480°F so that cyanoacrylate could be used to bond components onto flip chip computer boards, or bond the key pads on mobile phones, or perform laparoscopic surgery, or…
+I am certain that 65 years ago, it would have been difficult to imagine the large variety of cyanoacrylate adhesive types available today, but I expect it would have been impossible to imagine the applications.
+For example, 65 years ago, the thought of a 3D granular printed piece being infiltrated with cyanoacrylate would be inconceivable.
+Similarly, we modified formulations to resist up to 480°F so that cyanoacrylate could be used to bond components onto flip-chip computer boards, bond the keypads on mobile phones, or perform laparoscopic surgery, or…

-Following are some common uses of cyanoacrylate that have come to pass due to our customers’ unending creativity and our technical staff’s unrelenting curiosity.
+Following are some common uses that have come to pass due to our customers’ unending creativity and our technical staff’s unrelenting curiosity.

-Crime Scene Investigation: Often finger prints left at a crime scene are not visible impressions that can be photographed.
-Invisible finger prints are called latent prints.
+Crime Scene Investigation: Often fingerprints left at a crime scene are not visible impressions that can be photographed.
+Invisible fingerprints are called latent prints.
 So how does cyanoacrylate adhesive make latent prints visible and useful to law enforcement?
-Cyanoacrylate adhesives are incredibly reactive liquids – they wouldn’t be liquid if they weren’t stabilized.
+These adhesives are incredibly reactive liquids – they wouldn’t be liquid if they weren’t stabilized.
 Very small traces of moisture deactivate the stabilizer and allow the adhesive to cure.
 Small quantities of curing adhesive can volatilize and then fall back to the surface, creating a blooming or frosting effect.
 For most customers, this is unsightly- and we’ve gone to great lengths to create a low odor, non-blooming line of adhesives.
 For crime scene investigators, it is this otherwise undesirable feature that creates the print.
 Standard ethyl cyanoacrylate adhesive can be used, but for maximum print visibility and maximum speed of developing the print, Permabond formulated a specialty grade for law enforcement.
-To learn how to collect finger prints with Permabond special high bloom grade CPP621 click here.
+To learn how to collect fingerprints with Permabond special high bloom grade CPP621 click here.

-3D Printing Infiltrating: Granular 3D print methods produce 3D printed components that remain powdery and fragile unless they are coated.
-To improve their appearance and strength they are dipped into cyanoacrylate adhesive.
+3D Printing Infiltrating: Granular 3D print methods produce 3D printed components that remain powdery and fragile unless coated.
+To improve their appearance and strength, they are dipped into cyanoacrylate adhesive.
 The adhesive infiltrant wicks into the porous model and cures to a hard solid piece.
-Unlike the crime scene cyanoacrylate adhesive, 3D print infiltrants need to be very low odor with low blooming effects.
-Depending on the type of printing various products are available with ultra-fast cure, high gloss surface, fast cure with good penetration and brilliant color, and a delayed set product which provides maximum strength and a matte surface.
+Unlike the crime scene adhesive, 3D print infiltrants need to be very low odor with low blooming effects.
+Depending on the type of printing, various products are available with ultra-fast cure, high gloss surface, fast cure with good penetration and brilliant color, and a delayed set product which provides maximum strength and a matte surface.
 (Link to 3D infiltrant 031616)